uea-teaching/web-based-programming/lectures/canvas.md

 ::: notes
 Here is a simple HTML document with a canvas element.
 The `<canvas>` element goes in the body of the document.
+The `id` attribute is a global HTML attribute.
+We did not set a width and height attribute.
 :::

 # Canvas API